"How do I find the Best Dentist in Kitchener or Best Dentist Near Me?"

 A Dentist who consistently talks to you about changing your smile.
 So, this one comes with a bit of an asterisk because some people enjoy hearing about the latest and greatest ways to whiten and straighten teeth.
 However, if you've never asked about cosmetic dentistry options, then having a Dentist that repeatedly brings these up to you can make things uncomfortable.
 They're basically assuming your smile isn't beautiful already.

 If you are looking for a new Dentist in Kitchener, take some time to think about what you appreciate in a care provider.
 Don't hesitate to reach out to multiple clinics and learn about their treatment philosophy.
 Learn about what they bring to the table.
-Meet & greet consults are a great way to engage with a candidate Dentist and learn more about their dental care approach.
+Consultation are a great way to engage with a candidate Dentist and learn more about their dental care approach.
 If you devote some time to making your decision and use the tips I have included above, you are likely to enjoy a successful result!

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your Kitchener Dentist or other qualified healthcare provider with any questions you may have regarding a dental condition or treatment.